WillhKessler/GCMC_RScripts/README.md

 6. Run CombineOutputs.R to reconstitute your results
 7. asdf
-## 1. Download the Parallel Processing Template, update the necessary inputs
+## An Example of the Parallel Processing Template, update the necessary inputs
 There are 3 versions of this template depending on your implementation.
 1. ParallelSLURM_processingtemplate.R- for implementing on a compute cluster with the SLURM job scheduler
 2. ParallelSocket_processingtemplate.R- For multicored local machine implementations
-3. ParallelInteractive_processingtemplate.R- For singlecore/serial jobs on a local machine
+3. ParallelInteractive_processingtemplate.R- For singlecore/serial jobs on a local machine.
+This framework is designed for a parallel implementation, so utilizing this on a local machine may be VERY slow.

 The Parallel Processing Template is located here:
 Download from terminal with ```wget "https://raw.githubusercontent.com/WillhKessler/GCMC_RScripts/main/ParallelSLURM_processingtemplate.R"```